Man Facing Jail Time For Downloading ‘Snake Porn’ And Other ‘Extreme Pornographic Images’

 Mills, who arrived on crutches at the South Tyneside Magistrates’ Court due to a bicycle accident he was in a decade ago that has kept him out of work, eventually pleaded guilty to the charge of possessing extreme pornographic images involving intercourse with a living animal.
 Due to a tightening in the law regarding that kind of material under the Criminal Justice and Immigration Act of 2008, the starting point for his sentencing will begin at one year.
 Mills attorney requested immediate sentencing for his client, but the presiding judge denied to proceed to that stage of the proceedings.

 The judge instead referred the case to the Newcastle Crown Court, which will review the case prior to Mills arrival and hand down a sentence for him to serve.
 It is thought that since the case was referred upward, the sentence may be for multiple years.
-According to The Irish Post, Mills has been bailed out, and his hearing which will take place on September 4, was referred to a higher court because they can hand out far harsher sentences in cases such as Mills’.
+According to The Irish Post, Mills has been bailed out and his hearing, which will take place on September 4, was referred to a higher court because they can hand out far harsher sentences in cases such as Mills’.